OWASP/www-chapter-kansas-city/index.md

 ## Our Chapter
 OWASP-KC’s mission is to be a welcoming community for Web Application Developers and Information Security Professionals to learn, communicate, and share their perspectives at a common table.

-The Chapter President is Joshua Williams.
+The Chapter leaders are Joshua Williams and Joe Nicastro.
 Mat Caughron is the honorary El Presidente Emeritus.

 ## Upcoming Events
 ### OWASP Kansas City Chapter Meeting